SagunDoc/Simulating-a-heat-related-illness-data-set-with-single-arm-data-of-positive-cases/README.md

   - `1` → No Heat Illness
 - **Columns:** Match real dataset schema (e.g., temperature, humidity, rank, urine, warmup, etc.)
 - **Format:** CSV, ready for ML pipelines
-## 📚 Use Cases
+## Use

-This synthetic dataset can support a wide range of machine learning, data science, and public health research applications:
+This synthetic dataset can be a used for the training purpose on the simulated data and needs to comsidered with concern as it may not reflect real  world situation.

-- 🧠 **Train predictive models** for heat-related illness in field or military environments
+- **Train predictive models** for heat-related illness in field or military environments
-- 🔬 **Augment small or sensitive datasets** using realistic simulations
+- **Augment small or sensitive datasets** using realistic simulations
-- 📊 **Perform exploratory data analysis (EDA)** without exposing confidential data
+- **Perform exploratory data analysis (EDA)** without exposing confidential data
-- 🛡️ **Benchmark risk mitigation strategies** (e.g., water intake, warm-up)
+- **Benchmark risk mitigation strategies** (e.g., water intake, warm-up)
-- 🤖 **Test classification algorithms** in imbalanced and balanced scenarios
+- **Test classification algorithms** in imbalanced and balanced scenarios

-## 🛠️ Dependencies
+## Dependencies (required packages)

 This simulation requires the following Python packages: pandas numpy scikit-learn (later for ML model)

-## 📜 License
+## License

 This project is released for **educational and research purposes only**.